-If a Promoter can demonstrate engagement with all prima facie affected parties and statutory consultees such that all of those third parties' positions are known and initial engagement can be shown either to have delivered a resolution or a final impasse, then there would appear to be no purpose to be served by delaying matters until the expiry of a fixed pre-application period.
+If a promoter can demonstrate engagement with all prima facie affected parties and statutory consultees such that all of those third parties' positions are known and initial engagement can be shown either to have delivered a resolution or a final impasse, then there would appear to be no purpose to be served by delaying matters until the expiry of a fixed pre-application period.
 Equally, if a short extension of the pre-application period would appear to offer a good chance of a potential objector's concerns to be resolved, then an ability for the Minister to take a pragmatic approach on the duration of the pre-application period could be beneficial to all parties.
 The onus, however, should be upon the promoter to establish a justification for any such variation in the timetable.

 - 4.17 the emphasis must be upon seeking resolution of issues.
-The consultation document is disappointingly silent on the standard by which a promoter's efforts will be judged and the consequences of any failure to meet that standard.
-We suggest that there should be more specific guidance for the promoters of projects. - 4.18 whilst a financial capability or financial standing test is appropriate to prevent spurious requests for Orders, the consultation document is correct in acknowledging that promoters will not necessarily have secured funds in advance of an Order being sought or even made.
+The consultation document is disappointingly silent on the standard by which a promoter's efforts will be judged and the consequences of any failure to meet that standard. - 4.18 whilst a financial capability or financial standing test is appropriate to prevent spurious requests for Orders, the consultation document is correct in acknowledging that promoters will not necessarily have secured funds in advance of an Order being sought or even made.
 The test of reasonable prospect of obtaining funds should be set up on a basis equivalent to that in procurement and tendering processes namely, that the assessment should have regard to the identity and covenant of the promoter and the parties who are willing to confirm their intention or interest in funding the project. - Q3 grant of power of entry in the absence of existing statutory right or agreement with the landowner/occupier could be seen as being a draconian measure.
 Such rights could be open to abuse, as alluded to in paragraph 4.20.
 Even with provision for compensation for damage and disturbance, the grant of such powers for prospective schemes could be thought to be excessive and raise human rights issues.

-In light of the range of information which can be obtained either by desktop studies analysing database and historic record information or remote sensing and non-intrusive investigation techniques, it would appear that there will be few circumstances in which the grant of such powers can be properly justified in the absence of the subject scheme having been authorised by an Order being passed.
+In light of the range of information which can be obtained either by desktop studies analysing database and historic record information or remote sensing and non-intrusive investigation techniques, one has to question whether there are circumstances in which the grant of such powers can be properly justified in the absence of the subject scheme having been authorised by an Order being passed.